balaji-krishnan-nanba/nanba-cicd/devops/github-rulesets-config.md

 - Restrict PR size to encourage focused changes
 - Set file count or line change limits

+## Summary

+This configuration implements a comprehensive branch governance system that:

+1. **Restricts branch creation** to only `feature/*`, `fix/*`, and `chore/*` patterns
+2. **Enforces specific merge strategies** based on branch type
+3. **Integrates seamlessly** with existing CI/CD pipeline and branch cleanup workflows
-This configuration implements a robust merge strategy that balances code quality, audit requirements, and development efficiency while integrating seamlessly with the existing CI/CD pipeline and branch management workflows.
+4. **Balances code quality, audit requirements, and development efficiency**

+The combination of creation restrictions and merge strategy enforcement ensures consistent, high-quality branch management across the entire development lifecycle.